-The religious sister's evaluation of the Religious Formation Program occurs during the final few weeks of the academic year.
-The religious sister evaluates the overall Program, her own formation group, her Formation Director, retreats, recollections, topics presented, counseling services, spiritual formation, and ministry program.
+The religious men and women's evaluation of the Religious Formation Program occurs during the final few weeks of the academic year.
+They evaluate the overall Program, their own formation group, their Formation Director, retreats, recollections, topics presented, counseling services, spiritual formation, and ministry program.
 Formation Directors give both oral and written summaries to the Formation Team during the school year's final meeting.
-The information from the women religious' evaluations is discussed and evaluated, leading to adjustments in the Program as needed.
+The information from the religious men an women's evaluations is discussed and evaluated, leading to adjustments in the Program as needed.